Fabs97/PlaDat/README.md

 Once the requirements have been completed, please go ahead and run `npm test`.
 All tests will be automatically run and you will be able to see the results on your prompt.

+The backend comes together with a coverage checking function that can be easily run with `npm run coverage`.
+The results of it can be found inside the `./backend/.nyc_output` folder.
 ### 4.5 Important DEV notes:
 - When testing the application from the dev branch, remember to run the frontend with the following command:
 ```